-There are no signs of oil or water leaking around the burner or appliance in accordance with the regulations of authorities having Jurisdiction.
+There are no signs of oil or water leaking around the burner or appliance

 Weekly - Check your oil tank level.
 Always keep your oil tank full, especially during the summer, in order to prevent condensation of moisture on the inside surface of the tank.